knative/docs/docs/snippets/quickstart-install.md

             netstat -tnlp | grep 80
             ```

+        Troubleshooting: Kind requestthat the client and server version match.
+To check that, run `$ kubectl version`.
+If Client Version and Server Version don't match check this [kind Known issues](https://kind.sigs.k8s.io/docs/user/known-issues/) and run `$ kn-quickstart kind --kubernetes-version X.YY.0` with the right version.

     1. After the plugin is finished, verify you have a cluster called `knative`:

         ```bash